InNoobWeTrust/nitro-raycast/README.md

 ## TODO:

-- [ ] Using `@janhq/nitro-node` when it is published on NPM instead of using git submodules from a forked repository.
+- [ ] Using `@janhq/nitro-node` when it is published on NPM instead of hacking around the installation hooks.
 See: [janhq/jan#1635](https://github.com/janhq/jan/issues/1635)
 - [ ] Auto check and update latest release of `nitro` or let user choose the version they want to use.
 - [ ] Shamelessly copy the user interface of OpenAI chat and Hugging Face chat.
 Sorry I'm not a designer so don't sue me for copying the UI from the other chat models.
 - [ ] Let users choose models they want to use and download it automatically.